Variational Neural Stochastic Differential Equations with Change Points: Experiments

 \subsection{Toy Data}

-We consider a synthetic univariate time-series dataset generated from an OU process.
-In first example, we compare different variants of our proposed approach for an OU process with a single change point.
-In the second example, we test the robustness of the proposed method by introducing multiple change points.
+We consider a synthetic univariate time-series dataset generated from an OU process. {In the first example, we compare the generative performance of our proposed \texttt{SDEVAE} model with the \texttt{LatentSDE} model described in Section \ref{ss: latent_sde}.
+In this example, we assume the same switching OU process that is utilized for our ablation studies in Appendix \ref{ablations}.}In {second} example, we compare different variants of our proposed approach for an OU process with a single change point.
+In the {third} example, we test the robustness of the proposed method by introducing multiple change points.